marcnew2101/roku-boilerplate/README.md

 <br/><br/>
 ### Node Management
 #### Screen Lifecycle Hooks
-Any screen that extends `BaseScreen` must define its own `init()` and call `baseScreenInit()` as the first line — that caches `m.scene`, hides the screen until shown, and wires the visibility observer.
+Any screen that extends `BaseScreen` must define its own `init()` and call `baseScreenInit()` as the first line — that hides the screen until shown and wires the visibility observer.
 After that, set up node refs and field observers as usual:
 ```
 sub init()
     baseScreenInit()